P-p-H-d/mlib/README.md

 with the greatest level of warnings by a C compiler without any aliasing warning.
-* the genericity is not done directly by macro, but indirectly by making them define inline functions with the proper prototypes: this allows the user calls to have proper warning checks.
+* the genericity is not done directly by macro, but indirectly by making them define inline functions with the proper prototypes: this enables the user calls to have proper warning checks.

 Other key designs are: